Coast Guard stops suspected smugglers; repatriates 36 people to Cuba

-A cruise ship alerted Sector Key West watchstanders they rescued the people shown off a raft about 90 miles off Key West, Feb.
-25, 2021.
-The people were repatriated to Cuba on March 3.
+An Air Station Clearwater C-130 air crew alerted Sector Key West watchstanders of a migrant voyage about 75 miles off Dry Tortugas, Feb.
+28, 2021.
+The Coast Guard repatriated 36 people to Cuba, March 3.
 (U.S. Coast Guard photo)

 |Date Taken: